Zuqikee/Zqw1k/README.md

 <div align="center">

-*"“The minute you think of giving up, think of the reason why you held on so long.” – Natsu Dragneel*
+*"The minute you think of giving up, think of the reason why you held on so long.” – Natsu Dragneel*
 *“You don’t die for your friends, you live for them.” ― Erza Scarlet*

 </div>